genlin/CSS-content/billing-how-to-change-azure-account-profile.md

 ## Summary

 Missed an important email from Azure?
 Want to update other contact information in your profile?
-In this article you will find:
+In this article you will learn:

 -	[How to change your profile information](#how-to-change-your-profile-information)
 -	[Answers to common issues and questions](#frequently-asked-questions)

-Important information about changing your profile email address:
+## Important information about changing your profile email address

-The email address in your profile is used by Microsoft to communicate with you.
-If you change the Account Administrator’s email profile address, you might miss some email because you may not receive all email notifications in the same place.
-Therefore, to make sure that you receive all communications associated with the subscription, we recommend that the email address in the user profile be the same as the email address for the Account Administrator.
+The email address in the Account Administrator’s profile is used by Microsoft to notify you about important billing-related updates about the subscription.
+We recommend specifying a contact email address that you check regularly.

 ## How to change your profile information